You want smart political talk without the meltdowns?

 He said it's disappointing that the bill approved today will not provide the same tax relief to California as it does for the rest of the nation.

-Californian families need to are being crushed under the constant barrage of tax increases coming out of Sacramento's tax factory.
+Californian families are being crushed under the constant barrage of tax increases coming out of Sacramento's tax factory.

 Well, therein he's identifying the problem.